Azure-Samples/ms-identity-javascript-angular-spa-dotnetcore-webapi-roles-groups/chapter2/README.md

 > To get the on-premise group's `samAccountName` or `On Premises Group Security Identifier` instead of Group id, please refer to the document [Configure group claims for applications with Azure Active Directory](https://docs.microsoft.com/azure/active-directory/hybrid/how-to-connect-fed-group-claims#prerequisites-for-using-group-attributes-synchronized-from-active-directory).

-### Configure your application to receive **all the groups** the signed-in user is assigned to, included nested groups
+### Configure your application to receive **all the groups** the signed-in user is assigned to, including nested groups

 1. In the app's registration screen, click on the **Token Configuration** blade in the left to open the page where you can configure the claims provided tokens issued to your application.
 1. Click on the **Add groups claim** button on top to open the **Edit Groups Claim** screen.